AlexMGarbalyauskas/WebProjectFunds/README.md

-# My first website project
+# My First Website Project

 ## Description
 My first website project that was made in first year alongside Domantas and Sean.
 It is a simple Christmas charity page with a nice logo that I designed using three "C"s.